IridiumIO/CompactGUI/README.md

 ## Installation
 ~~**Note: Proceed with caution if your system language is *not* English.
 There are [potential issues](https://github.com/ImminentFate/CompactGUI/wiki/Important-Information#localization-issues-40) that may crop up if your language is set to anything else.~~**

 **A fix for this has been released!
-Please post an issue if you have an issue with another language**
+Please post an issue if you have trouble with another language**

 <p align = "center">Download the standalone program from <a href="https://github.com/ImminentFate/CompactGUI/releases">GitHub Releases</a></p>